Jewel's Catch One: History

 Opened in 1973, Jewel's Catch One was one of the first black discos in the United States and was for a long time the major black gay bar in Los Angeles.
 The original owner of the club was Jewel Thais-Williams.
 She graduated from UCLA with a B.A. in History, and during her college years she wanted to be self-employed.
 Her first business was a boutique, but it went out of business, so she bought a bar.
 She opened the club after she experienced discrimination in different clubs around West Hollywood, because she was black and female.
 Women at the time were not allowed to tend bar, but Jewel saved enough money and bought the bar despite the limitations.
 When the club opened, it became a hub for a diverse population of performers, including Sylvester, Whitney Houston, Luther Vandross, Janet Jackson, Donna Summer, Whoopi Goldberg, Rick James, and Madonna.
+Also, it served as a space for political organizations to have their community meetings.